Swyft raises $17.5 million to bring same-day delivery to all the retailers that aren’t Amazon – TechCrunch

 The key ingredient to Swyft is not its aggregation of couriers, but the software it provides to them.
 Because Swyft is increasing demand for these carriers, it also needs to make them more efficient.
 The back-end software allows carriers to digitize or automate a good deal of what they’re traditionally doing by hand.

-CEO Aadil Kazmi says that Swyft is able to come in anywhere between 25 and 30 percent cheaper than the incumbent option.
+Kazmi says that Swyft is able to come in anywhere between 25-30% cheaper than the incumbent option.

-“I don’t know what percent of your purchases are from Amazon, but for me it’s like 150 percent,” said Eurie Kim.
+“I don’t know what percent of your purchases are from Amazon, but for me it’s like 150%,” said Eurie Kim.
 “I’d prefer to buy elsewhere with the pandemic, and support local and independent brands, but Amazon’s trained us all to have fast and free shipping.
 It feels like an opportunity where the consumer experience is really lacking and the burden on merchants and retailers is extremely heavy.”

-Swyft currently has 16 full-time employees.
-Twelve percent are female and 75 percent are people of color, according to the company.
+Swyft currently has 16 full-time employees; 12% percent are female and 75% are people of color, according to the company.

-Since April 2020, Swyft has facilitated the delivery of more than 180,000 packages, and expanded gross margin from 78 percent to 82 percent, thanks in large part to revenue from the software side of the business and a zero-asset model.
+Since April 2020, Swyft has facilitated the delivery of more than 180,000 packages, and expanded gross margin from 78% to 82%, thanks in large part to revenue from the software side of the business and a zero-asset model.